kylecorry31/Trail-Sense/guides/en-US/guide_tool_flashlight.txt

 Press back or tap the 'Turn off' button to turn off the screen flashlight.
 Your settings will be saved for next time.

+You can choose to control the brightness of the screen flashlight by enabling 'Settings > Flashlight > Control screen flashlight brightness with volume buttons'.

 ## Automatically turn off
 You can set the flashlight to automatically turn off after a certain amount of time by enabling 'Settings > Flashlight > Automatically turn off' and selecting the desired time.
 This can be useful to save battery if you forget to turn off the flashlight.